berndruecker/customer-onboarding-camunda-8-springboot-extended/README.md

 * Java
 * Spring Boot

-There are some open todos for this example:

-* A custom form for the user task to approve customer orders (the generic form in the tasklist is used instead)

 # Simple Process

 This extended process is based on a simpler example, that is meant to get started with process automation, workflow engines and BPMN: